Updated July 31, 2023

-Standard Deviation vs Mean
+Difference Between Standard Deviation vs Mean

-Mean is a simple mathematical average of the set of two or more number.
-There are different types for calculation of mean, including the arithmetic mean method, which uses sums of all number in the series and geometric mean method.
-The simple method of mean is to make the total of all data and divide it by the number of data, then we reach to mean.
-Mean is nothing but the simple average of data.
-The mean is a statistical indicator which is used to judge the performance of a stock over a period of time through its earning over a period of time by assessing its fundamental such as P/E ratio, balance sheet, and the portfolio by estimating its average rate of return over a period of time.
-So both Standard Deviation vs Mean term is used in statistics for calculation purpose.
+Mean is a simple mathematical average of the set of two or more numbers.
+There are different types of mean calculation, including the arithmetic mean method, which uses sums of all numbers in the series, and the geometric mean method.
+The simple method of the mean is to make the total of all data and divide it by the number of data.
+Then we reach to mean.
+The mean is nothing but the simple average of data.
+Investors use the mean as a statistical indicator to evaluate a stock’s performance over time by assessing its fundamentals, such as the P/E ratio, balance sheet, and portfolio.
+They estimate the stock’s average rate of return over time by calculating the mean.
+Similarly, in statistics, the term “standard deviation” is used to calculate and analyze data.

-Head to Head Comparison between Standard Deviation vs Mean (Infographics)
+Head To Head Comparison Between Standard Deviation vs Mean (Infographics)

 Below is the top 8 difference between Standard Deviation vs Mean

-Key Differences between Standard Deviation vs Mean
+Key Differences Between Standard Deviation vs Mean

 - The formula of standard deviations: